Georgian society in Jane Austen's novels: Country houses and parks, and their owners

 Chatsworth House, often believed to be Pemberley House, and seat of the Dukes of Devonshire.

 The differences in income and fortune reflected in Jane Austen's novels are considerable.
-In real Georgian society, the Duke of Devonshire maintains a household of 180 people in his magnificent country house, Chatsworth House.
+In real Georgian society, the Duke of Devonshire maintains a household of 180 people in his country house, Chatsworth House.
 Just to feed that number of people, five cattle and fifteen sheep are slaughtered each week.
 In return for this wealth, it is customary for the proprietor to use his huge kitchens to have thick soups prepared and distributed to the most needy villagers during the winter, when bad weather sets in and fuel becomes scarce.

 In Great Britain, the 18th century is a period of considerable wealth generation; the nobility therefore live in sumptuous country houses, among them Blenheim, Knole House, Castle Howard, and of course Chatsworth, all of which are comparable with the royal family's most beautiful homes.
 The style of the great houses and manors constructed at the beginning of the century is almost always Palladian, with the great architect William Kent.
 This strict Palladian style becomes freer with Robert Adam.
 It is possible to imagine that Rosings Park, Lady Catherine de Bourgh's house, and Mansfield Park, both of which Jane Austen describes as modern, belong to the style of houses constructed by Robert Adam.

 View of Chatsworth House from the top of the Cascade.
 The park of Chatsworth House had been redesigned by Capability Brown.

 During the same period, rich owners devote a lot of time and money to beautifying the grounds surrounding their house, and to making the approaches and the views from the windows more impressive.
 The famous English landscape artist "Capability" Brown is in fact active during the Georgian period; his nickname is based on his favourite declaration that certain grounds offered "a great capability of improvement".
 The beauty of English estates at this time also becomes a symbol of national identity when in 1780 Horace Walpole contrasts their natural style, an expression of freedom, with the geometrical layout of French gardens, which according to him bears witness to the authoritarianism of France's political régime.